Allen-Synthesis/EuroPi/software/README.md

 The program automatically generates a file named *calibration.txt* which is stored in the *lib* folder, and which contains the values used by the program each time *europi.py* is imported, so make sure you don't delete or modify it.

-If you have not calibrated your module but wish to use methods such as *ain.read_voltage()*, you can download a sample *calibration.txt* file from this folder and place it within a folder on your Pico named *lib* manually.
+If you have not calibrated your module but wish to use methods such as *ain.read_voltage()*, you just need to run the program once, and then stop it after about 5 seconds and a *calibration.txt* file will be generated with default values.
 This work-around will allow access to the functions without error, but it won't give you the accuracy that the actual calibration would achieve and your voltages likely wouldn't be usable for anything critical such as 1V/Oct.

 ### Calibration.txt